top of page

 OUR CURRENT HEALTH PLAN FOR OUR HERD

 Our does kid out their kids on a grass pasture with the herd.
 Occasionally we will separate a doe into a separate kidding pen.
 Our most important quality in our herd is to have good mothers that can kid easily on their own without any assistance as we both currently carry full time jobs and run a small business besides managing a dairy and equine herd.
 Our herd is on free choice grass all year long.
 We supplement with a high quality alfalfa for the does during the winter and times of grass shortages.
 Our bucks are also on free range grass and supplemented with grass/alfalfa mix hay during winter and times of grass shortages.
 We are in the process of building a second grass pasture for our doe herd to rotate on throughout the year.
-We offer free choice mineral for all goats.
+We offer free choice mineral buffet.
 We also offer a cobalt lick block to our does in milk.
 The cobalt lick block helps sweeten up their milk.
-We copper bollus twice a year to all adult does and bucks.
 We treat lice and worms only when needed.
 We strongly believe in not worming an animal until a positive fecal is ran and you know which parasite to treat for.
 Many wormers have become ineffective due to mass usage and worms creating a resistance.
 Currently a majority of our herd has never had to be wormed.

 Once a month we look over each animal by weighing them and body scoring them.
 If we have a goat that has a low body score or low FAMACHA we then perform our own fecal to see if we have a parasite problem.
 If there is a parasite we identify the parasite and worm appropriately and re-worm in another 10 days to kill the next cycle that could have been missed from the first worming.
 While looking over each animal we also check FAMACHA scores for anemia, look over coats for signs of deficiency or lice/mites, trim hooves if needed and give a dose of replamin to each animal.
 We study each one of our animals every day to catch any signs of oncoming sickness during chore time.
 We currently only test for CAE.
 After extensive research we believe these are the only diseases worth testing for accurate results.
 During our research we have learned that several of these diseases will never test positive if the disease is currently dormant and no active infection is taking place.
 We have NEVER had a CL abscess on our property and have no issues with goats aborting due to other suspected diseases or deficiencies.
-Our baby goats get CDT vaccine at weaning.
-They are disbudded within a week of being born.
+We no longer vaccinate our herd but are happy to for any potential buyers.
+Babies are disbudded within a week of being born.
 We do have the option to leave horned but need to know and have deposit first.
-Babies will be fed free choice alfalfa with medicated feed.
+Babies will be fed free choice alfalfa and creep fed grain.
 Babies will also be de wormed before traveling to their new home and treated for lice if necessary.

 HEALTH TIPS: